LottePronk/whokaryote/README.md

 ---
 ## Using whokaryote

-Use `whokaryote.py --help` to see the arguments you can use:
+Use `whokaryote.py --help` to see all the options:
 ```
 -h, --help            show this help message and exit
 --contigs CONTIGS     The path to your contigs file.
 It should be one multifasta (DNA).